About this property

-Rice Creek Swamp covers approximately 70 percent of the 5,061-acre property.
+Rice Creek Swamp covers approximately 70 percent of this property.
 Together with Palmetto Branch, Oldtown Branch and Hickory Branch — which are all just west of the conservation area — the swamp forms the headwaters of Rice Creek, a large tributary of the St. Johns River.
 The area was an indigo and rice plantation during the 18th century, and most of the uplands were managed as commercial pine plantations before brought into public ownership.

 The site protects a variety of natural communities, including floodplain swamp, flatwoods, dome swamp, floodplain forest and upland mixed forest.
 The area is also a key parcel for connecting Etoniah State Forest to the Cross Florida Greenway.